 There are various other advantages and disadvantages to the various routes: please see our page Trade Marks: What Route to Protection? for further information.

-As Colombia and Mexico have joined the Madrid Protocol, and as applications can be filed in Spanish, it is likely that further countries, especially those in Central and South America, most of which are Spanish-speaking, will sign up.
-Canada is in the process of amending its trade mark legislation so that it will be able to join the Madrid Protocol.
-This is expected to happen in early 2019.
+As Brazil, Colombia and Mexico have joined the Madrid Protocol, and as applications can be filed in Spanish, it is hoped that further countries, especially those in Central and South America, almost all of which of which are Spanish-speaking, will sign up.
+Also it is expected that Malaysia will join soon.

 1 previously known as a Community Trade Mark (CTM)